 So, without further ado – after months of research, we list below 10 Best Places to Retire in Kenya.

-Nakuru is the fourth-largest city in Kenya after Nairobi, Mombasa and Kisumu.
-It is the capital of Nakuru County and former capital of the Rift Valley Province.
+Nakuru is the fourth-largest city in Kenya after Nairobi, Mombasa, and Kisumu.
+It is the capital of Nakuru County and the former capital of the Rift Valley Province.
 Generally, Nakuru is a safe and clean town compared to a lot of towns in Kenya.
-It’s by far the cleanest town in Kenya.
-It’s an ideal place you should consider moving to after retirement considering that it is surrounded by major food-producing counties hence making food cheap.
-Traffic is very minimal and public transport is also affordable in Nakuru.
-Milimani, Section 58, Kiti, Langalanga, Pangani, Shabab, Bangladesh, Lanet, Freehold, Free Area and Ngata are some of the best estates you can consider moving to in Nakuru.
+It’s by far the most decent town in Kenya.
+It’s an ideal place you should consider moving to after retirement, considering that it is surrounded by major food-producing counties hence making food cheap.
+Traffic is very minimal, and public transport is also affordable in Nakuru.
+Milimani, Section 58, Kiti, Langalanga, Pangani, Shabab, Bangladesh, Lanet, Freehold, Free Area, and Ngata are some of the best estates you can consider moving to in Nakuru.
 It is also quite peaceful despite being the heart of Kenya’s politics; It has drawn people from almost all the tribes in the country.

-Places like Bungoma and some parts of Eldoret are also good options one can consider as best places to retire in Kenya.
+Places like Bungoma and some parts of Eldoret are also good options one can consider as the best places to retire in Kenya.